What to Do When Your Heater Won’t Turn Off!

-It's not unheard of for heating systems to have a glitch every now and then.
-It could be as simple as a bad thermostat or an electrical problem.
-If your gas furnace won't shut off, here are a few steps you can take to get a correctly working furnace again.
+It’s not unheard of for heating systems to have a glitch once in a while.
+It could be as straightforward as a broken thermostat or an electrical issue.
+If your gas furnace won’t turn off, here are a few steps you can take to get a properly working furnace again.

 Check the Air Filter

-A dirty air filter creates issues for many homeowners and their HVAC system.
-Here's why.
-It restricts airflow, making your furnace work harder and run longer to satisfy your ideal temperature.
+A dirty air filter causes issues for numerous homeowners and their HVAC system.
+Here’s why.
+It limits airflow, forcing your furnace to work harder and run longer to satisfy your desired temperature.

-This multiplies usage on your furnace, as well as the likelihood of a breakdown and premature failure.
+This increases wear and tear on your furnace, as well as the likelihood of a breakdown and premature failure.

-It can also make your furnace get too hot and shut down for a time to cool off.
-Then it will keep duplicating this process when your furnace switches on.
-This is known as short cycling.
-In addition to wearing out your furnace more quickly, it can increase your heating bill and make your home feel uncomfortable.
+It can also make your furnace overheat and shut down for a time to cool off.
+Then it will keep repeating this process when your furnace turns on.
+This is called short cycling.
+In addition to wearing out your furnace faster, it can increase your heating bill and make your home feel uncomfortable.

-We recommend replacing flat filters each month and pleated filters every three months.
-If you can't remember the last time you got a new furnace filter, remove it and hold it up to the light.
-If you can't see light through your filter, it's too dirty and you should replace it.
+We encourage replacing flat filters each month and pleated filters every three months.
+If you can’t remember the last time you replaced your furnace filter, remove it and hold it up to the light.
+If you can’t detect light through your filter, it’s too dusty and you should get a new one.

 Check the Thermostat

-Your thermostat runs your furnace and basically tells the unit when to turn on and off.
-It's usually to blame when your furnace won't stop running.
+Your thermostat runs your furnace and simply informs the unit when to turn on and off.
+It’s often to blame when your furnace won’t stop running.

-At times having the heat turn off is as simple as adjusting an incorrect thermostat setting.
+Sometimes having the heat turn off is as easy as adjusting an incorrect thermostat setting.

-Your thermostat includes two settings, “auto” and “on,” that manage your heating system's blower motor.
+Your thermostat has two settings, “auto” and “on,” that control your heating system’s blower motor.

 “Auto” indicates the furnace blower will only run when the furnace does.

-“On” means the furnace blower will run constantly.
-This constant air flow can help with heat distribution but will also increase your power bill and lead to wear and tear on your furnace.
+“On” indicates the furnace blower will run constantly.
+This constant air flow can help with heat distribution but will also increase your power bill and increase wear and tear on your furnace.

-If your thermostat is set to "on," it will seem like your furnace is not turning off, but it's really just the furnace blower you're noticing.
-Changing it to "auto" should solve the problem.
-It will also help you save money on your energy costs.
+If your thermostat is switched to “on,” it will seem like your furnace is not turning off, but it’s really just the furnace blower you’re hearing.
+Changing it to “auto” should resolve the problem.
+It will also help you spend less money on your energy costs.

 Confirm Your Temperature Setting

-If your thermostat won't turn off heat, compare the temperature setting to the area temperature.
-If it's greater than the room air temp, your furnace will keep operating until it reaches your desired temp.
+If your thermostat won’t turn off heat, compare the temperature setting to the area temperature.
+If it’s higher than the room air temp, your furnace will keep operating until it hits your desired temp.

-Keep in mind that if it's very cold outside, your furnace will have to run much longer than normal to keep your home cozy.
-This is because of a big temperature difference between the cold air outside and the warm indoors.
+Keep in mind that if it’s extremely cold outside, your furnace will have to run much longer than normal to keep your home cozy.
+This is because of a large temperature difference between the cold air outside and the warm indoors.

-As a test, you can try reducing the setting to match the room.
-Then, wait a few minutes.
-This should make the furnace shut off in a few minutes.
+As a test, you can try decreasing the temperature to correspond with the room.
+Then, wait a couple of minutes.
+This should make the furnace turn off momentarily.

-If you have a programmable thermostat, it's likely battery powered.
-You can test putting in new batteries to see if that solves the issue.
-If it doesn't or if there's wiring to your electrical system, switch it to "off."
+If you have a programmable thermostat, it’s probably battery powered.
+You can test replacing the batteries to see if that resolves the problem.
+If it doesn’t or if there’s wiring to your electrical system, shift it to “off.”

-If your furnace won't shut off after you set it to "off," you will need to turn off the power.
+If your furnace won’t turn off after you switch it to “off,” you will need to cut the power.

 Turn Off the Power

-Thermostat appears to be working fine but your furnace still won't shut off?
-There are two spots you can cut the power to your heating unit: at the breaker box and at its dedicated power switch.
+Thermostat appears to be working fine but your furnace still won’t turn off?
+There are two spots you can cut the power to your heating unit: at the breaker box and at its specific power switch.

-- Go to your breaker box and locate the breaker labeled "furnace."
-Push the breaker switch to the right to shut off power.
+- Head to your breaker box and locate the breaker marked “furnace.”
+Move the breaker switch to the right to shut off power.

 - Next, search for the dedicated power switch to your heating system.
-It's similar to a light switch and is located on or near your furnace.
-Move the switch down to shut off power.
+It looks like a light switch and can be found on or near your furnace.
+Push the switch down to shut off power.

 - Your furnace should be turned off now.